Three UCLA players could remain in China 'a week or two,' source says

 "There's nothing new.
 We're monitoring the situation and staying in close contact with the students until the situation, and we hope the situation resolves itself soon."

-LiAngelo Ball's father, LaVar Ball, and brother LaMelo Ball, who have been in China, visited LiAngelo on Thursday.
+LaVar Ball, and LiAngelo's brother LaMelo Ball, who have been in China, visited LiAngelo on Thursday.
 UCLA athletic director Dan Guerrero visited all three players Friday.

 The Ball family has been staying at the UCLA team hotel in Shanghai since Tuesday night and is being filmed while in China for the Facebook reality show "Ball in the Family," which was renewed for a second season last month.
 The family is scheduled to leave Sunday morning for Hong Kong, where the family's Big Baller Brand is opening a pop-up shop on Tuesday.
 They opened a pop-up shop in Shanghai on Friday night, when a crowd of more than 100 fans lined up to get autographs and pictures with LaVar and LaMelo.